f-o-a-m/hs-web3/README.md

 > or [parity](https://github.com/ethcore/parity) Ethereum node,
 > please start node first before using the library.

+### Testing
+Embedded in the repository is a Truffle project with some contracts that are used as test cases.
+You will need `truffle` and `jq`, as well as an Ethereum node to utilize the test suite.
+For the most part, it's as simple as `stack test`.
+If you use an Ethereum node other than http://localhost:8545, you must update truffle.js as well as pass the `WEB3_PROVIDER=http://node:port/` environment variable to `stack test`.

+Note, if the Ethereum node you're testing on uses an ephemeral blockchain, and restarts between runs of the test suite, you may need to run `stack clean` prior to `stack test` to redeploy the contracts onto the new chain.

 ### Web3 monad

 Any Ethereum node communication wrapped with `Web3` monadic type.